ch0ripain/react-refs-and-portals/README.md

 # React Refs and Portals
 ## 🔗 Refs 🔗
 First, you need to import <code>useRef from 'react'</code>.
-A ref is like a persistent storage value that isn't affected by React's rendering cycle.
+A <code>ref</code> is like a persistent storage value that isn't affected by React's rendering cycle.
 This allows you to store values that persist over time, enabling various functionalities.

 For example, if you assign a <code>ref</code> value to a <code>setInterval</code> (as shown in this project), you can later clean up that interval using <code>clearInterval</code> like this:
 ```javascript